Skip to Content

 Presidio Trust High Voltage workers make a repair on a power line.

-The Presidio Trust is responsible for maintaining the park’s electrical system, which was built in the 1960’s during the Army era and is in critical condition with much of the system beyond its useful lifespan.
-We are now investing in a modern 12kV power system — including upgraded substations, transformers, electrical switches, and circuits.
-We are also moving many power lines underground to protect them during storms.
-By doing so, we’ll ensure reliable service for the Presidio 3,500 residents, 370 businesses, and millions of visitors.
+The Presidio Trust is responsible for maintaining the park’s electrical grid, which was built by the U.S. Army in the 1960’s.
+Much of the system is beyond its useful life.
+We’re now planning for a modern 12kV power system — with upgraded substations, transformers, electrical switches, and circuits.
+This will ensure reliable service for the Presidio 3,100 residents, 300+ businesses, and millions of visitors.

 Leaky pipe running through the Presidio.

 Parts of the Presidio’s water, storm, and wastewater systems date to the 19th century and are past their useful life.
-We’re now updating key wet utilities to improve the Presidio’s drinking water systems, ensure reliable service, and protect against infiltration and costly leaks.
+We’re now updating the components most urgently in need of care to ensure reliable service and protect against infiltration and costly leaks.

 Adding an EV Charging Station at Crissy Field